 One of the crucial questions that many people ask themselves is: "Am I liable for tax in Spain?"
 The Spanish tax office, the Agencia Tributaria, defines a resident for tax purposes on the basis of three main criteria:

-- Length of stayAnyone who stays in Spain for more than 183 days in a calendar year is considered a resident and is therefore fully liable for tax.
+Length of stayAnyone who stays in Spain for more than 183 days in a calendar year is considered a resident according to the 183-day rule and is therefore fully liable for tax.

 In the event of a dispute, the tax office can use various data such as residential property, water and electricity contracts or account movements to determine whether someone is considered a resident for tax purposes.